ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/README.md

 # Cloud Platform Components - Terraform

-This directory contains application layer components that essestially bootstrap the cluster into what we would consider "ready to use".
+This directory contains application layer components that essentially bootstrap the cluster into what we would consider "ready to use".
 This includes applications such as Prometheus etc.

 ## Contents